duc1606/suicide-wealth-relation/README.md

 ### Python Scripts

-- **gini_coefficient_analysis.py**: Analyzes the relationship between the Gini coefficient (income inequality) and suicide rates.
+- **gini_coefficient_analysis.py**: Displays the Gini coefficient for each country sorted by the correlation coefficient with suicide rates.
-- **human_development_index_analysis.py**: Investigates the correlation between the Human Development Index (HDI) and suicide rates.
+- **human_development_index_analysis.py**: Displays the Human Development Index (HDI) for each country sorted by the correlation coefficient with suicide rates.

 ### R Scripts

 - **correlation_and_trends_analysis.R**: General analysis of correlation and trends between various indicators and suicide rates.
 - **gdp_suicide_rate_analysis.R**: Analyzes the relationship between GDP per capita and suicide rates.
-- **health_expenses_analysis.R**: Examines the impact of health expenses on suicide rates.
+- **health_expenses_analysis.R**: Displays the health expenses for each country sorted by the correlation coefficient with suicide rates.
-- **sunshine_analysis.R**: Studies the correlation between sunshine duration and suicide rates.
+- **sunshine_analysis.R**: Displays the sunshine duration for each country sorted by the correlation coefficient with suicide rates.

 ## Results

-The results of the analyses are saved in the `results` directory.
+The results of the analyses are saved in the `suicide-wealth-pp.pdf` directory.
 This includes:

 - Summary statistics
 - Correlation matrices